Wednesday, 1 April 2015

 The Turing machine operates on the basis of discrete data values, represented by variable strings of '1's separated by non-data-bearing '0's, arranged in discrete cells upon a linear one-dimensional tape.
 Each action of the machine (read/write/move-left/move-right/stop), and each of the states it may occupy, is also finite and discrete.
 One cannot make language computable unless it also conforms to this structure.
 But the assumption that something functionally corresponding to this array of mechanical logical procedures must lie at the root of cerebral linguistic processes is entirely a deductive inference, without any empirical evidence in support of it.
 After all, how could one possibly arrange an experimental scenario, involving molecular examination of brains engaged in language production, which could provide any such empirical evidence?

 Natural numbers are commonly represented in decimal notation, but they may also be represented in any other number-base: binary, octal, duodecimal (base-12), etc. If one wished to design a Turing machine with the task of outputting the sequence of natural numbers between '0' and '10' in decimal, its table of rules would need to make explicit the rule that the maximum writeable digit is '9' by specifying exactly nine iterations of its incremental function, before that digit must 'roll-over' and revert to a '0', and a new digit be spawned to the left with the value '1'.
 In general, when working in decimal, there is no need to state the rules explicitly – they are just assumed, as decimal is the conventional default system of numerical notation.
-However, by making those rules operationally explicit, in conformance with the requirements of the Turing machine model, it assists in clarifying for us that the
+However, by making those rules operationally explicit, in conformance with the requirements of the Turing machine model, it assists in clarifying for us that the logic of those rules must be unique.
+Hence, it follows by definition that the proportionality of numerical values expressed in decimal must also be considered as a unique property that accrues to those values by exclusive virtue of the fact that they are expressed in decimal notation, and hence that proportionality cannot be considered to be freely transferable across diverse numerical radices.9

 The choice of decimal as the default system of notation is made on the basis of an external arbitrary rule (analogous to the external location of the tables of rules for specific Turing machines) – we could be using any other numerical radix as a default; and indeed we do in fact use a combination of sexadecimal (base-60), duodecimal, and octal when representing divisions in time.
 Some native Meso-American cultures (e.g., the Pamean in Mexico) employ octal rather than decimal for everyday counting purposes.
 The notes of a musical scale form an octal series, as do the separable colours of white light.
 What is important to emphasise at this point is that the rules which define these various notations are incompatible – which is to say that they are logically and proportionally inconsistent with each other.
 What has not yet been acknowledged, not only by previous mathematicians, but also by information scientists devising Turing machines, is that the proportional consistency of values in a decimal series is a unique product of the external rule governing the system of available writable digits in decimal notation; and that therefore it cannot be assumed that the relations of proportionality pertaining between values when expressed in decimal will be seamlessly transferable to their numerically equal values when expressed as, say, octal, or as binary, or as hexadecimal values.
 That prevailing assumption is therefore an error-in-principle.

-proportional consistency in the set of natural numbers, which according to the analysis above cannot be considered as freely transferable across diverse numerical radices.
-Therefore, analogously we can say that the logical import of data values in a Turing machine arises
+Logical consistency in the Turing machine corresponds to proportional consistency in the set of natural numbers, which according to the analysis above cannot be considered as freely transferable across diverse numerical radices.
+Therefore, analogously we can say that the logical import of data values in a Turing machine arises uniquely out of the relationship between the specific machine's table of rules and its memory tape, and cannot be exported to another Turing machine operating upon a different set of rules (however the corresponding data values are translated and represented in the new machine) without consequently incurring a failure in logical consistency.10

-logically consistent universal computational algorithm suitable for encoding even English language into machine-readable form, for the reason that language is never functionally transparent (likewise, the data on a Turing machine's tape is not transparent viewed in isolation from the machine's unique table of rules).
-Analogous to this is the fact that the logic of any specific natural language utterance will be determined by non-universal discourse-specific rules according to the cultural, academic, or professional affiliations of its users.
+The upshot of this for natural language processing is that there can be no logically consistent universal computational algorithm suitable for encoding even English language into machine-readable form, for the reason that language is never functionally transparent (likewise, the data on a Turing machine's tape is not transparent viewed in isolation from the machine's unique table of rules).
+Analogous to this is the fact that the logic of any specific natural language utterance will be determined by non-universal discourse-specific rules according to the cultural, academic, or professional affiliations of its users.11

 "Universal Computation" as a Grandiose Conceit